Location Icon

 a) Benign Paroxysmal Positional Vertigo (BPPV)

-• Activated by either lying down, turning in bed, bending, or glancing up.
+Activated by lying down, turning in bed, bending, or glancing up.

 b) Cervical Vertigo (Dizziness with Neck Pain)

-• The symptoms such as imbalance or lightheadedness are common and tend to be experienced especially when these symptoms are aggravated by the head and neck motion.
+The symptoms of vertigo such as imbalance or lightheadedness are common and tend to worsen with neck movement.

-• May be related to whiplash, posture or tension headache.
+May be related to whiplash, posture, or tension headaches.

-• Attacks are sometimes accompanied by neck pain which may be overlapping with conditions such as vestibular migraine.
+Attacks are sometimes accompanied by neck pain overlapping with vestibular migraine.

 c) Peripheral Vertigo (Inner Ear Causes)